After more than two years now, I can’t work without my Grammarly Chrome extension

 If you only need a spell checker and a little help to correct big grammar mistakes, then the free version will do an excellent job for you.

-However, if you write quite often, the premium version has so many features and advantages that can help you.
+However, if you write a lot, the premium version has so many features and advantages that can help you.

 The synonym suggestions are invaluable when you are looking for the correct word to suit a context.